kfchou/kfchou.github.io/_posts/2024-10-26-uv-virtual-env-tools.md

 Traditional virtual environment tools (virtualenv and venv) either cannot manage python versions, or is budensome to set up as well (pyenv-virtualenv).

-Uv seems to overcome these shortcomings by being **easy to set up** and can **download and manage different python versions** efficiently.
+All in all, uv seems to overcome these shortcomings by being **easy to set up** and can **download and manage different python versions** efficiently.
 Additionally, uv-managed python versions need no additional configuration set up from the user side.
 So it seems like uv will be making its way into my toolchain.